the-data-guy/GenAI/README.md

 2) Run on Vertex AI workbench and use Python SDK.

 As a result, I had to make a minor tweak to the code snippet.
 Links to both options provided as references at the top of the notebook.

+## Google-Cloud/Semi_Structured_RAG.ipynb
+Use LLM to extract info from a pdf which contains not just text paragraphs, but tables too.

+Reference to original notebook: https://github.com/langchain-ai/langchain/blob/master/cookbook/Semi_Structured_RAG.ipynb

+I had to make certain changes to resolve the dependency issues, though:
+- Downgrade the version of 'unstructured' and 'unstructured-inference'
+- Use pip (instead of brew) to install 'tesseract' and 'poppler'

+For sure, results seem so much better than the naive, pure-text-chunking based, one-size-fits-all RAG approach.
+However, there is certainly scope for improvement as not every single response is correct.
+Probably some tuning of chunking strategy / parameters can help.

+url for the Llama-2 paper used in the notebook: https://arxiv.org/pdf/2307.09288.pdf

+The LLM API used for this was OpenAI (GPT-3.5-Turbo) and the notebook was run on a GCP Vertex AI workbench notebook instance.